OgreCodes/DjangoPython3.Docker/README.md

         }
     }

-Now we can bring our whole environment up:
+#### Creating the Initial Django Migration

+Bring the complete docker environment up:

     $ docker-compose up

-Docker is still in the foreground so fire up another terminal and lets check to see if everything is connected properly by running our initial django migrations:
+Docker is still in the foreground so fire up another terminal and check to see if everything is connected properly by running the initial django migrations:

     $ docker exec -it django /bin/bash

     # cd projectname
     # python manage.py migrate

-At this point, you can create an app and use your django environment as normal.
+At this point, the django setup is complete and you can get started with working on your actual django code.
 You can stop the docker containers and run them in the background with `docker-compose up -d`.

 ### Managing your environment